ICC WC: 1981 underarm helped popularise ODIs in NZ, says Bruce Edgar

-NZ chief selector on the ugly delivery and Kiwis' chances in the World Cup final versus Australia at the same MCG today
+NZ chief selector Bruce Edgar talks about the ugly delivery and New Zealand' chances in the 2015 ICC Cricket World Cup final versus Australia at the same MCG today

 Melbourne: There are two or maybe three people at the most that are instantly remembered when one recalls the infamous under-arm incident of 1981 at the Melbourne Cricket Ground – Australia captain Greg Chappell (who ordered the under-arm delivery), his brother Trevor Chappell (who bowled it) and New Zealand's Brian McKechnie (who faced it).